hivelocity/cluster-api-provider-hivelocity/README.md

 ### :bug: Bugs

-If you think you have found a bug, please follow these steps:
+If you think you have found a bug, please follow these steps.
+Even if it just a small typo in the docs, please tell us how we can improve the project!

 - Take some time to do due diligence in the issue tracker.
 Your issue might be a duplicate.
 - Get the logs from the cluster controllers and paste them into your issue.